tfreeborough/Venti/README.md

 ##Logging##

-Venti logs all events that are emitted, to view the log simple use.
+Venti logs all events that are emitted, to view the log simply use.

 `venti.log(50) //Optional limit parameter (E.G. Only show the most recent 50)`

-By default is no parameter is passed to `.log()` then Venti defaults to 1000 you can change this by modifying `venti.eventLogLimit`.
+By default if no parameter is passed to `.log()` then Venti defaults to 1000; you can change this by modifying `venti.eventLogLimit`.

 ##Misc##

-As it is required by the logging system, venti can also return the plaintext name of a callback, simply use `venti.nameFromFunction(callback)` to retrieve the name of the function, this might be useful if you wish to log custom messages of your own.
+As it is required by the logging system, Venti can also return the plaintext name of a callback, simply use `venti.nameFromFunction(callback)` to retrieve the name of the function, this might be useful if you wish to log custom messages of your own.